Event-Ally: Build an Event Planning Platform using Next.js & Appwrite

 Head over to Appwrite Cloud

-• Click on Create Project button and enter our project name.
+• Click on the Create Project button and enter our project name.

 • Once your project has been created you will see your dashboard where you can add a platform to get started.